 When scientists test out antidepressant drugs, a couple of common laboratory tests involve measuring a rat’s responsiveness to stress and determining how susceptible they are to negative mood.
 This is measured by how long it takes for them to “give” up in certain controlled situations.
 I won’t get much more into that as to not offend anyone.
 As it turns out, mitragynine performed as well as two common prescription medications, fluoxetine and amitriptyline on these tests, though without the major side effects.

 These results were replicated in another study that showed a significant improvement in immobility time on these studies as well as enhanced stimulation from mitragynine administered by injection.
-This study revealed that the compound could possibly increase protein levels in the dorsal raphe nuclei, which is a region located down the middle of the brainstem.
+The research revealed that the compound could possibly increase protein levels in the dorsal raphe nuclei, which is a region located down the middle of the brainstem.

 In another study that tested rats after consuming kratom orally, the plant was again able to show promise.
 In this one, rats and mice were put into alcohol withdrawal and then treated with a control, mitragynine, and fluoxetine (Prozac).
 The goal was to see which one was more effective in limiting locomotive hyperactivity during the process.
 The kratom group showed the same results as the fluoxetine group, both of which were a significant improvement from the control group.